GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 ..
 [1]
-   There are many blockchain based digital currencies, therefore the comparison might fail to generalize over all of them.
+   There are many blockchain-based digital currencies, therefore the comparison might fail to generalize over all of them.
 When in doubt, the comparison refers to the characteristics of Bitcoin.

 ..
-[2] Unless miners are willing to lose money
+[2] Unless miners are willing to lose money.